kt3k/node-saku/README.md

 # `saku.md` Rules

 - Heading (# title) starts the task definition.
-- Paragraphs are commands.
+- Code blocks are commands.
-  - Paragraphs can have multiple commands.
+  - Code blocks can have multiple commands.
 They will be executed sequentially.
 - Blockquotes are description of the task.
 - Anything else is ignored.
 - Anything before the first heading is ignored.